brazdil/volnoti/README.md

     $ volnoti-show -m

+To show a notification for brightness level 50%, call:

+    $ volnoti-show -b 50

 The best way to do this is to create simple script and attach it to the hot-keys on your keyboard.
 But this depends on your window manager and system configuration.